Using A Sitemap

 Using a Sitemap

-While search engines can usually find your pages by the way they are linked from other places on the internet, it is good practice to create a Sitemap which gives search engine 'bots' a list of the pages on your website - think of it as a map to find all the content on your site.
+Although search engines can usually find your pages by the way they are linked from other places on the internet, it is good practice to create a Sitemap that gives search engine 'bots' a list of the pages on your website.
+Think of it as a map to find all the content on your site.

 A sitemap serves several purposes:

 - Provides a structured list showing an overview of all content on your website

 - Allows a visitor to quickly get an overview of your site structure

 - Provides an alternative way of navigating your website, without the need for complex menu structures

 - Provides search engines with a means of finding content that might not be available through your menu structures (e.g. landing pages)